What is a Matrix?

 Test Your Understanding

-The notation below describes two matrices - A and
+The notation below describes two matrices - matrix A and matrix B.

 I. Matrix A has 5 elements.